Internal gravity waves in stratified flows with and without vortical modes: Introduction

+For many physical situations, at least one of the three hypotheses of WWT is broken in some range of scales, which reduces the validity of the theory \cite{biven_breakdown_2001, lvov_discrete_2010}.
+Yet, when scale separation is observed in space and time, a WWT range can emerge in wave energy spectra.
+Besides the practical difficulties for obtaining scale separation, testing WWT in isotropic systems is conceptually simpler.
+For this reason, main progress have been made in the experimental and numerical verification of WWT for elastic plates \cite{miquel_nonstationary_2011, yokoyama_identification_2014}, capillary-gravity waves \cite{pan_direct_2014, falcon_experiments_2022}, density waves in Bose-Einstein condensates \cite{zhu_testing_2022}, and 2D acoustic waves \cite{griffin_energy_2022}.

+Anisotropic turbulence is, generally speaking, more difficult to investigate than isotropic turbulence because of the reduced number of symmetries of the considered system.
+For example, it has been shown that studying 2D spatial spectra instead of 1D integrated spectra is essential to investigate stratified turbulence \cite{yokoyama_energy-based_2019}.
+Anisotropy makes the problem multidimensional in Fourier space, which makes the notion of spectral energy fluxes, and other relevant quantities, more difficult to define and calculate than in isotropic turbulence \cite{yokoyama_energy-flux_2021}.
+An additional difficulty is that scale separations required by WWT can also be anisotropic.
+For linearly stratified flows, the weak nonlinearity of the Navier-Stokes equations requires that the spatial scale separation

+is satisfied, where $\kb = N/U_h$ is the buoyancy wave-vector, $k$ is the wave-vector modulus, $U_h$ is the rms of the horizontal velocity, and $N$ is the \bv frequency.
+This condition should be fulfilled in order to avoid wave-breaking \cite{waite_stratified_2011}.
+The temporal scale separation between linear waves and eddies leads to the different condition

-where $\epsK$ is the kinetic energy dissipation rate, $k_h$ is the horizontal wave-vector modulus, $\tau_{L} = 2\pi k /(N k_h)$ is the period of the linear waves, and $\tau_{NL} = 2\pi/(k^2 \epsK)^{1/3}$ is the eddy turnover time.
-Physically, when $\chi_L \ll 1$, the waves are faster than the typical time of their non-linear interactions.
-Due to the anisotropic dispersion relation of internal gravity waves, time scales separation will be less valid for small $k_h$, and even impossible for modes with $k_h=0$.
-Consequently, separation of times scales can be violated even if a large separation of spatial scales is observed (i.e. $k/k_b \ll 1$).
-It is therefore more difficult to observe signatures of wave turbulence in anisotropic systems like MHD, or rotating and stratified flows. \\
+where $\epsK$ is the kinetic energy dissipation rate, $k_h$ is the horizontal wave-vector modulus, $\tau_{\rm L} = 2\pi k /(N k_h)$ is the period of internal gravity waves, and $\tau_{\rm NL} = 2\pi/(k^2 \epsK)^{1/3}$ is the eddy turnover time \cite{yokoyama_energy-based_2019}.
+Physically, when $\tau_{\rm L}/\tau_{\rm NL} \ll 1$, the waves are faster than the typical time of their nonlinear interactions.
+Due to the anisotropic dispersion relation of internal gravity waves, time scale separation is less valid for small $k_h$, and even impossible for modes with $k_h=0$.
+Consequently, separation of times scales can be violated even if a large separation of spatial scales is observed (i.e. $k/\kb \ll 1$).
+A similar situation takes place in plasmas under the effect of a strong magnetic field, or strongly rotating and stratified flows.
+It is therefore more difficult to observe signatures of WWT in anisotropic systems.